Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows seven active transport stops operating within Dundowran Beach, offering mixed bus services.
-These stops are served by one route, collectively offering 23 weekly passenger trips.
-Transport accessibility is rated moderate, with residents typically located 444 meters from the nearest stop.
+Transport analysis shows seven active stops operating within Dundowran Beach.
+These stops offer mixed bus services, with one route serving all of them collectively providing 23 weekly passenger trips.
+Transport accessibility is moderate, with residents typically located 444 meters from the nearest stop.

 Service frequency averages three trips per day across all routes, equating to approximately three weekly trips per individual stop.